-Le Méridien Bali Jimbaran – Sparkling-new and super-functional featuring a chic design and ideal location.
+Le Méridien Jimbaran – Sparkling-new and super-functional, featuring a chic design and ideal location.

-Recently-built and squeezed into a compact space, this resort does not, however, feel cramped, but is remarkably breezy and welcoming.
+Recently-built and squeezed into a compact space, this resort is remarkably breezy and welcoming.
 The design is quite uncommon – with nothing reminding guests of their location – but nonetheless appealing.
-Rooms are in a four-level motel-style block, while more luxurious and spacious suites are in a five-story column housing only 2 units per level.
-The main (saltwater) pool spreads out expansively, so ground-level rooms have direct access via a ladder on the veranda, and the rooftop pool offers striking views.
+Rooms are in a four-level motel-style block, while more luxurious and spacious suites are in a five-story column housing only two units per level.
+The main (saltwater) pool spreads out expansively, so ground-level rooms have direct access via ladders on their patios, and the rooftop pool offers striking views.
 The chic villas are secluded and split-level and feature unusual blue/green colors.
-No direct ocean frontage, but it’s only meters from a fine public beach at Muaya with its numerous seafood cafés, best enjoyed at sunset.
+No direct ocean frontage, but it’s only meters from a fine public beach at Muaya with its numerous seafood cafés which are best enjoyed at sunset.

-- Address: Main entrance is along Jalan Bukit Permai, a side-street about 300m from the main road in the southern part of Jimbaran, a quiet region just south of the airport.
+- Address: The main entrance is along Jalan Bukit Permai, a side street about 300m from the main road in the southern part of Jimbaran, a quiet region just south of the airport.
 A more convenient side entrance faces the carpark for the Muaya Beach cafés.

 - Handy to: Village with temple and market.
 Cafés on the sand for seafood dinners at sunset.

 - Guests: Most guests seem to be couples under 40 who appreciate the trendy layout and convenient location.

 - Kids Club: The J Kids Club is indoors and a bit dark, but there’s very little space on the grounds for anything other than rooms anyway.